Vithoba: Pandharpur temple and inscriptions

 Scholastic investigation of Vithoba's history often begins with consideration of the dating of the chief temple at Pandharpur, which is believed to be the earliest Vithoba temple.
 The oldest part of the temple dates to the Yadava period of the 12th and 13th centuries.
 Most of the temple is believed to have been built in the 17th century, though addition to the temple has never ceased.
 The date the temple was first established is unclear to Bhandarkar, but he insists there is clear evidence to suggest it existed by the 13th century.
 According to S. G. Tulpule, the temple stood as early as 1189.
 In fact, a monument dated 1189 records establishment of a small Vithoba shrine at the present location of the temple; thus, Tulpule concludes, the worship of Vithoba predates 1189.

 A stone inscription dated 1237, found on an overhead beam of the present Vithoba temple, mentions that the Hoysala king Someshvara donated a village for the expense of the bhoga (food offering) for "Vitthala".
 An inscription on a copper plate, dated 1249, records the Yadava king Krishna granting to one of his generals the village Paundrikakshetra (kshetra of Pundarik), on the river Bhimarathi, in the presence of the god Vishnu.
 Another stone inscription in Pandharpur narrates a sacrifice at Pandurangapura due to which "people and Vitthal along with the gods were gratified".
 Thus from the 13th century, the city is known as the city of Panduranga.
 Inside the temple, a stone inscription records gifts to the temple between 1272 and 1277 from various donors, notably the Yadava king Ramachandra's minister Hemadri.

 Ranade believes that an inscription, found in Alandi and referring to Vitthala and Rakhumai, is the oldest related to Vithoba, and dates it to 1209.
-However, the name Pandaranga is found on a Rashtrakuta copper plate inscription, dated 516.
-Citing this, Pande infers that Vithoba's cult was well established by the 6th century.